 (2) Loans to others represent retail loans held by the Banks.
 The Banks may purchase participations in loans to eligible borrowers made by Associations, other Banks and non-System lenders.

-NOTES TO CONDENSED COMBINED FINANCIAL STATEMENTS - (continued) (unaudited) (dollars in millions, except as noted)
+NOTES TO CONDENSED COMBINED FINANCIAL STATEMENTS - (continued) (unaudited)

 Combining Bank-Only Statement of Comprehensive Income